mui/material-ui/docs/src/pages/components/use-media-query/use-media-query-de.md

 > ⚠️ Server-side rendering and client-side media queries are fundamentally at odds.
 Be aware of the tradeoff.
 The support can only be partial.

 Try relying on client-side CSS media queries first.
-For instance, you could use:
+Zum Beispiel könnten Sie verwenden:

 - [`<Box display>`](/system/display/#hiding-elements)
 - [`themes.breakpoints.up(x)`](/customization/breakpoints/#css-media-queries)